claregillis/ReadAb/README.md

 # CDRFinder
-CDRFinder is an R package used to identify CDR loops from PDB files of antibodies
+CDRFinder is an R package used to identify CDR loops from PDB files of antibodies.